BOTANICAL ART & ARTISTS

 This also includes the contact details (at the bottom) for the two botanical illustrators who administer the award.

-Who can enter:
+WHO can enter:

-• Those entering this competition are typically professional botanical artists from around the world.
-Very often these botanical illustrators work with/for botanical gardens and produce scientific botanical illustrations on a regular basis.
+• Entries typically come from professional botanical artists from around the world.
+Very often these are botanical illustrators who

 • Those who are not need to be aware they must reach the same standards as those who are!

-Nature of the entry - subject
+Nature of the entry - SUBJECT

-• Works must have been produced after February 2017.
+• Works must have been produced after February 2018.

 • Highly detailed, scientifically accurate and original taxonomic illustrations clearly highlighting all of the distinctive features of the species.